UoB-COMSM0110/2024-group-16/README.md

 After the evaluation session, we had a quick group meeting to set out action plans to fix the issues.
 In response to the first area of improvement, a clear instruction on which button to press needed to be displayed in the main page so that users understand which button to press.
 Secondly, we set up a coding session to work on the code for door dimensions specifically.
 Lastly, we decided to use different door pictures to make the boss room distinguishable.

-Second round qualitative evaluations:
+### Second round qualitative evaluations:

     Think Aloud Evaluation 1 on 8/4/2024:

     Positive comments: Challenging but fun game and amazing background music.
 Instructions are clearer.

     Negative comments: The bomb on the ground did not look like a bomb.

     Think Aloud Evaluation 2 on 8/4/2024:

     Positive comments: Instructions are clearer.
 Can pass through the doors smoothly.

     Negative comments: The health potion on the ground was just like an obstacle.

 In the second round qualitative evaluations, we did not receive negative feedback on control and game accessibility and received positive feedback on the clear instructions provided in the game.
 As compared the first round evaluations, the major concerns were fixed, therefore we received more feedback than the first round.
 The negative feedback received this time was mostly around the use of graphics.
 This was relatively easy to fix, and we decided to make our own game graphics.

-## System Usability Scale
+## Quantitative: System Usability Scale

 ![SUSresponse](./pictures/SUSresponse.png)